MINNESOTA JUNIOR BOWLERS TOUR

 - All bowlers must wear a shirt with their name printed or sewn on the back.
-New players may bowl the first TWO tournaments without an official MJBT shirt.
+New players may bowl the first TWO tournaments without a official MJBT logo shirt (MJBT logo must be visible).
 Sponsor / Company names and / or logos are permitted to be on the shirt as long as they are not alcohol/cigarette/drug related.

 - Shirts must be neat and clean with no rips or tears.
 Sleeve-less dress shirts may be worn by the women, as long as they are neat, clean, and of appropriate design.
 This does NOT include tank tops, muscle shirts, etc.

 - Lettering for names should be at least 1.25” in height, and can be first/last name or just last name.
 Nicknames will not be accepted without proper last name displayed.